-- Business structure
+- Business structure.

-- Outsourced functions
+- · Outsourced functions.

-- Regulatory requirements
+- Regulatory requirements.

-- Governance
+- Governance.

-- Role and responsibilities
+- Role and responsibilities.

 - Systems and processes.

-Business Structure
+Business structure

-Yorkshire Water Services Limited (Yorkshire Water) is the legal entity in which all appointed regulated costs are included.
+Yorkshire Water Services Limited (YWSL) is the legal entity in which all appointed regulated costs are included.
 The company is managed by a Board of Directors and a senior executive leadership team which manage the largest business areas.
-This is supported by two sister companies.
+This is supported by three sister companies.

-These are our two sister companies:
+These are our three sister companies

-Loop Customer Management Limited (Loop)
+- Loop Customer Management Limited (Loop)

-Manages most retail elements of customer service (excluding meter reading) and some wholesale customer service activities.
-Loop provides services to Yorkshire Water (YW) for domestic retail services and wholesale customer services.

-Kelda Transport Management Limited (KTML)
+manages most retail elements of customer service (excluding meter reading) and some wholesale customer service activities.
+Loop provides services to Yorkshire Water for domestic Retail services and wholesale customer service and to Three Sixty for non-household (NHH) customers. - Kelda Transport Management Limited (KTML)

-Manages the heavy goods vehicles for the wholesale business, which is mainly the liquid sludge transport vehicles.
-KTML provides this service to Yorkshire Water at cost in the form of a management fee charged throughout the year.
+manages the heavy goods vehicles for the wholesale business, which is mainly the liquid sludge transport vehicles.
+KTML provides this service to Yorkshire Water at cost in the form of a management fee charged throughout the year. - Three Sixty Water Limited offered water and wastewater retail and added value services to non-household customers across the UK up to 1 October 2019.
+The non-household retail business was sold to Business Stream on this date.
+Three Sixty continues to provide services to Business Stream under a transition services agreement.

-These are our six major business areas:
+These are our five major business areas

 - Operations includes the Water, Waste and Customer Experience areas of the business.
-As well as our Capital Delivery, Programme Delivery and Transformation function. - Strategy and Regulation incorporates the regulatory team that undertakes price review submissions, along with both asset and company strategy teams. - Finance includes procurement, land and property and other areas of finance such as tariff setting and tax and treasury.
-These functions sit with within Kelda Group and costs are recharged across to Yorkshire Water. - People includes Human Resources. - TEC includes technology, data and business change. - H&S includes health, safety and wellbeing across the group as well as public safety, physical security and governance of environmental protection.
+A Chief Operations Officer (COO) leads a team which includes: Director of Water Service Delivery, Director of Wastewater Service Delivery, Director of Customer Experience, and the Heads of Asset Management and Programme Delivery. - Strategy and Regulation incorporates the regulatory team that undertakes price submissions, tariff setting and both asset and company strategy teams. - Finance includes procurement, with other areas of finance such as tax and treasury costs within Kelda Group, and recharged across to Yorkshire Water. - People/HR includes facilities as well as Human Resources. - IT includes enterprise change, data science, and IT.